medical malpractice lawyers in wva

 5 Common Types of Medical Malpractice

 When an individual goes in to see a health professional, they have the right to expect competent care.
 The average layperson relies heavily on medical professionals to accurately diagnose what is wrong with them, and to prescribe the proper medicine and treatments to help them recover.
-We put a lot of faith in what our doctors tell us, and we trust them to make life and death decisions on our behalf.
+We put a lot of faith in what our doctors tell us, and we trust them to make life-and-death decisions on our behalf.

 While our trust in health professionals is usually warranted, there are times when their negligence leads to serious and sometimes deadly errors.
 Medical malpractice is more common than most people realize.
 According to a study by Johns Hopkins School of Medicine, there are more than 250,000 deaths per year in the United States that are attributable to medical errors, making it the third leading cause of death behind cancer and heart disease.